CiscoDevNet/thousandeyes-kubernetes-operator/README.md

 The purpose of creating this operator was to provide an easy operations of ThousandEyes on Kubernetes.

 ### Supported Features
-This operatator supports creating, updating and deleting the following test types:
+This operatator supports creating, updating and deleting the following test types.
 - HTTP Server Test
 - Page Load Test
 - Web Transacation Test